 Scott Sager (Chair) was born in Milwaukee and grew up in Kenosha, Wisconsin.
 He received degrees in political science from Carthage College and Loyola University Chicago.
 He moved to Madison in 2005 while working for the Wisconsin State Legislature.
-Currently, Scott works at Nordic, a healthcare consulting firm, where he supports M&A efforts and leads strategic initiatives.
-Scott met his wife Katherine in a Blackhawk Life Group and they were married in 2007.
+Currently, Scott works at FarWell Management Consulting overseeing change management and growth strategy projects for various clients.
+Scott met his wife Katherine in a Blackhawk life group and they were married in 2007.
 They have two children, Ezra and Evangeline.

 Mike Anderson was born in Minneapolis.
 He earned a degree in History from Cornell University, and a Law degree from Washington University in St. Louis.
 Married to Gail since 1977, they have two married sons, Steven (Luisa) and Mark (Larissa), and three grandchildren, Dane, Aria, and Knox.
 A partner at Axley Brynelson LLP, law firm where he has practiced since 1980, Mike is General Counsel of a dairy equipment manufacturer, and he represents religious nonprofits and injured people.
 His wife, Gail, is a school psychologist and a leader of the Blackhawk Women’s Encounter Bible Study.
 Members at Blackhawk since 1994, they lead a Fitchburg Life Group and are house managers when not in quarantine.
 Mike and Gail like to spend as much time as possible at their house on Green Lake.